minqiaowang/edition-based-redefinition/intro/intro.md

 ## About the Labs Environment

 In this workshop, we will using the Oracle Database version 19c which setup on Oracle Cloud Infrastructure.
-The database has a default pdb names **orclpdb**.
+The database has a default pdb named **orclpdb**.
 If you have your own on-premise database.
 You can skip the Lab1, Lab2, and Lab3.

 ## More Information on EBR